PMStander/pib/.project/core/activeContext.md

    - Added proper loading states and error handling

 ## Current State
-The application now has a functional AI chat interface that allows users to interact with the vector search functionality using natural language.
-Authentication issues have been fixed, and workspaces are now properly displayed in the workspaces tab.
-The next step is to enhance the NLP capabilities, improve error handling, and prepare for production deployment.
+The application now has proper Firebase DataConnect emulator integration for local development, which resolves the signup process issues.
+The Firebase Authentication system works correctly to create users, and the DataConnect emulator is properly connected to store user data, profiles, and workspaces.
+The application also has a secure LLM key management system that allows users to store and manage API keys for various LLM providers, and a functional AI chat interface that allows users to interact with the vector search functionality using natural language.

 ## Next Steps
+1. Test the signup process with the DataConnect emulator:
+   - Verify that user creation works correctly
+   - Ensure profiles and workspaces are created properly
+   - Test the entire authentication flow from signup to login

+2. Improve Firebase emulator integration:
+   - Add a startup script to ensure all emulators are running
+   - Create better error handling for when emulators are not available
+   - Add documentation for setting up the development environment

+3. Integrate LLM key management with chat interface:
+   - Connect the chat interface to use the configured LLM providers
+   - Implement fallback mechanisms when keys are not available
+   - Add provider selection in the chat interface
+   - Implement streaming responses for supported providers

+4. Enhance LLM key management:
+   - Implement key validation before saving
+   - Add key usage analytics to track API usage
+   - Consider adding key rotation and expiration features
+   - Implement more robust error handling for encryption/decryption failures

-1. Enhance AI chat interface:
+5. Enhance AI chat interface:
    - Improve NLP capabilities with more sophisticated techniques
    - Add support for follow-up questions and conversation context
    - Implement more advanced response generation with better explanations
    - Add support for more complex queries and entity extraction
    - Integrate with a real NLP service for better query understanding

-2. Improve error handling and user experience:
-   - Add more comprehensive error handling for edge cases
-   - Improve loading indicators and transitions
-   - Implement more comprehensive logging for debugging
-   - Add unit tests for authentication and data fetching

-3. Prepare for production deployment:
-   - Set up CI/CD pipeline
-   - Configure production environment
-   - Implement error tracking and monitoring
-   - Optimize performance and bundle size